anime fan art moe

 Frequently Asked Questions About Doujin Moe

-What is the difference between ‘doujin’ and ‘manga’?
+What is the difference between ‘doujin’ and ‘fan fiction’?